U.S. to return $200 million in 1MDB funds to Malaysia: sources

 Separately, Singapore police said on Friday that $26 million in 1MDB-related funds was in the process of being returned to Malaysia, the latest tranche in $176 million in cash and properties seized by the city-state relating to the scandal.

-Malaysia recouped a further $126 million last month by selling the superyacht Equanimity, which was bought by Jho Low for $250 million with funds allegedly stolen from 1MDB.
+Malaysia recouped $126 million last month by selling a superyacht, Equanimity, which was bought by Jho Low for $250 million with funds allegedly stolen from 1MDB.

 Malaysia has also filed criminal charges against Goldman Sachs for its role in raising money for 1MDB.